Nintendo 3DS Architecture

 CPU CTR follows the design methods of previous portable consoles from Nintendo.
 That is, squash all your engineering into a single block.
 In doing so, it will reduce the production of counterfeits, protect sensible components and improve heat dissipation.

 In terms of the actual CPU, Nintendo partnered again with their old friend, ARM, to produce their next-generation core.
-ARM’s traditional licensing model (based on offering synthesisable designs) allows Nintendo to mould a CPU to their needs (including fitting it into a big and opaque SoC).
+ARM’s traditional licensing model (based on offering synthesisable designs) allows Nintendo to mould a CPU to their needs, including fitting it into a big and opaque SoC.
 In the end, ARM gave them a relatively antiquated product with substantial upgrades.
-Their choice was the ARM11 core, a successor of the ARM9 (featured with the Nintendo DS).
+Their choice was the ARM11, a successor of the ARM9 (featured in the Nintendo DS).
 More specifically, the MPCore variant, ARM’s first homogenous multi-core solution.

 An iconic industry

 The ARM11 series originated in 2002.
-In the coming years, it became a flagship in the mobile CPU sector, displacing the popular ARM9, the short-lived ARM10 and Intel’s XScale (the continuation of StrongARM, which Intel later liquidated to focus on ‘mobile’ x86 CPUs… if only they knew!).
+By then, cellphones ran Java ME applications and bragged about ringtones with actual melodies.
+In the coming years, the ARM11 became a flagship in the mobile CPU sector, displacing the popular ARM9, the short-lived ARM10 and Intel’s XScale.
+The latter was the continuation of StrongARM, which Intel later sold off to focus on ‘low-power’ x86 CPUs… if only they knew that the mobile market would skyrocket!

 Image